gaia-platform/GaiaPlatform/production/examples/direct_access_vlr/README.md

 ./direct_access_vlr
 ```

-The output will show the logs of a person arriving at consecutive floors.
+The output will show the logs of an elevator arriving at consecutive floors.